-Matthew is a cultural historian whose work focuses on the lived experiences of Jewish and Christian communities in classical and late antiquity.
+Matthew is a Cotsen Postdoctoral Fellow in the Princeton Society of Fellows and a Lecturer in the Department of Religion at Princeton University.
+His work focuses on the cultural and material histories of Jewish and Christian communities in classical and late antiquity.
 Matthew came to Princeton from a teaching position at Yale University, where he also received his Ph.D. in Religious Studies in May 2017.
-He is the author of the book, Gospels before the Book (Oxford University Press, 2018), and his work has also been published in the Journal for the Study of Judaism, the Journal for the Study of the New Testament, the Journal of Early Christian Studies (forthcoming), Studies in Late Antiquity: A Journal (forthcoming), and various other venues.
-His research and teaching interests include ancient writing and reading cultures, carceral studies, ancient medicine, material culture, and approaching religions as constellations of embodied practices.
-He is currently working on writing a cultural history of early Christians and incarceration.
+He is the author of Gospels before the Book (Oxford University Press, 2018), which won a Manfred Lautenschlaeger award, and an Italian translation of which is forthcoming through Editrice Queriniana.
+His research has appeared in such venues as the Journal for the Study of Judaism, the Journal for the Study of the New Testament, the Journal of Early Christian Studies, and Studies in Late Antiquity, and his research has been featured in The Daily Beast, CHOICE, and Christian Century.
+His current research and teaching interests include ancient writing practices, archaeology and material culture, and carceral studies.
+He is currently working on a book manuscript on early Christians and the history of incarceration as well as an analytical sourcebook on incarceration in Mediterranean antiquity.

 Courses – Spring 2020